Z3NTL3/Z3NTL3/README.md

 A passionate Allround Software Engineer primarily using Go and Rust

 #### Currently working on
-- LinkSSH mobile app - Access your server's terminal easily from your pocket
+- LinkSSH mobile app - Access your server through the terminal right from your pocket